Cheapest vans on sale 2021

 However, the Fiesta van could still make sense for a small business that’s not focused on deliveries, for example a self-employed cleaner.
 They’d benefit from the tax savings, low running costs and easy-to-drive nature of the Fiesta van, but wouldn’t be too worried about the small load capacity.

-The Nissan NV250 is very similar to the Renault Kangoo in looks as well as mechanically, but it undercuts its French sibling on price.
+The Nissan NV250 is another van that’s very similar to the Renault Kangoo in looks as well as mechanically and, like the Mercedes Citan, it also undercuts its French sibling on price.
 There are three body styles: a normal van in L1 and L2 wheelbase lengths and an L2 Crew Cab as well.
 You can choose between two or three seats in the van version, and payloads are 650kg for the L1 and 800kg for the L2.

 Rather than going for the NV250 over the Kangoo simply because it’s cheaper, it’s worth checking with your dealer to find out which they can give you a better offer on.
 As the Kangoo is only a little more expensive, it might end up being more cost-effective overall depending on your circumstances.

-The Peugeot Partner is the sister van of the Citroen Berlingo and Vauxhall Combo, and the latest versions of these models are excellent vans while also happening to be very affordable.
+The third sister van of the Citroen Berlingo and Vauxhall Combo, the latest versions of these models are excellent vans while also happening to be very affordable.
 They’re full of modern kit and drive very well, so we rate the Partner as our favourite small panel van at the moment.

 The Berlingo, Combo and Partner are also great as MPVs (the Peugeot changes its name to Rifter there), and are great value for carrying passengers.
 There’s only one roof height but two wheelbase lengths, and payloads range from 660kg to 1,009kg.
 There’s also a version of the van model with five seats, which can be folded for extra space.